-On this day in 1913, Hudson Stuck, an Alaskan missionary, leads the first successful ascent of Mt.
-McKinley, the highest point on the American continent at 20,320 feet.
+On this day in 1913, Hudson Stuck, an Alaskan missionary, leads the first successful ascent of Denali (formerly known as Mt.
+McKinley) the highest point on the American continent at 20,320 feet.

 Stuck, an accomplished amateur mountaineer, was born in London in 1863.
 After moving to the United States, in 1905 he became archdeacon of the Episcopal Church in Yukon, Alaska, where he was an admirer of Native Indian culture and traveled Alaska’s difficult terrain to preach to villagers and establish schools.